Python Pickle Tutorial - Serialize and De-serialize Objects

 marks = { 'Alex': 87, 'Lini': 92, 'Kiku': 90 }

-# Create a pickle file
+# Open a file in write-binary mode

 picklefile = open('marks', 'wb')